erikh/saturn/README.md

 "testing users" in the OAuth setup above.
 As a final step, it will call back into a web service the application starts, which will feed it the token.

+Your token will expire if you do not use the tool regularly.
+Stuffing `saturn notify` in cron will alleviate this a bit.

 Setting the db-type will change the source of data.
 If you were using a local database and want to go back to it, `saturn config db-type unixfile`.

-I wish this were a little easier, but them's the ropes.

-## Future Plans

--   google calendar support (maybe proton too)
+Notifications setup in Google Calendar are not honored yet.
+This will be resolved soon!

+Other things we want to do that aren't here yet:

+-   Fields (URLs, Locations, etc)
+-   Attendees

 ## Target Platform

-Due to flock(2) use, which to the best of my knowledge is the only reason, Windows probably does not work properly.
+For the unixfile DB type, Due to flock(2) use, which to the best of my knowledge is the only reason, Windows probably does not work properly.
 Patches welcome if there are windows users who'd like to use it.

 ## Author